conor-ob/putting-pals/README.md

 pnpm dev
 ```

-This will start the Fastify server and Ionic app using Vite for HMR
+This will start the Fastify server and Expo app

 ## TODO